lucilejones/fullstack-knowledge-base/Back-End/ruby-fundamentals-2.md

 # Modules and Mixins
 Modules are used to group related methods, classes, and constants together.
 They are great for organizing code and for sharing code between classes.

+Example of a module:
+module Math
+  def self.square(x)
+    x * x
+  end
+end

+puts Math.square(2) # => 4

 We can include or extend a module in a class.

+If we include the module:
+class Book
+    include Math
+...

+Then we can use the square method from the module like this: puts book.square(2) # => 4

+If we extend the module:
+class Book
+    extend Math
+...

+Then we can use the square method on the Book class: puts Book.square(2) # => 4

+# Class methods and class variables
+Class methods are methods that are defined in a class and can be called on the class itself.
+Class variables are variables that are defined in a class and can be accessed by all the class methods in the class.
+We use the @@ symbol to define class variables.

+Examples:
+class Book
+  @@count = 0

+  def initialize(title, author, pages)
+    @title = title
+    @author = author
+    @pages = pages

+    @@count += 1
+  end

+  def self.count
+    @@count
+  end
+end

+book1 = Book.new("The Pragmatic Programmer", "Andy Hunt and Dave Thomas", 352)

+book2 = Book.new("The Pragmatic Programmer 2", "Andy Hunt and Dave Thomas", 352)

+puts Book.count # => 2

+The self keyword in class methods refers to the class itself.

+example:
+class User

+  def self.say_hello
+    puts "Hello"
+  end
+end

+User.say_hello # => Hello

+The self keyword in instance methods refers to teh instance of the class that the method is called on.
+example:
+class User
+  def initialize(name)
+    @name = name
+  end

+  def say_hello
+    puts "Hello, my name is #{self.name}" end

+  def name
+    @name
+  end
+end

+user = User.new("Alice")

+user.say_hello # => Hello, my name is Alice